 Transforming Role of HR from Reactive to Proactive

-By Chirag Padalia, Director, Workforce Strategy & Analytics, Aurora Healthcare
+By Chirag Padalia, Director, Workforce Strategy, and Analytics, Aurora Healthcare

 The idea is to break through the reactive model to a proactive model